30-day ceasefire, 11-14 hostages released: New hostage deal proposal after meetings in Qatar

 The Egyptian offer is also seen as problematic with the Israeli coalition cabinet, as it demands immediate negotiations for a permanent ceasefire after a partial hostage release.

-Israeli Finance Minister Bezalel Smotrich and National Security Minister Itamar Ben Gvir are adamantly opposed to any permanent ceasefire negotiations with Hamas.
+Israeli Finance Minister Bezalel Smotrich and National Security Minister Itamar Ben Gvir are adamantly opposed to a partial hostage release deal contingent upon any permanent ceasefire negotiations with Hamas, which was highlighted in the initial Egyptian offer.

-According to N12 News, while Israel is waiting for an official response regarding the Qatari proposal, senior Hamas official Sami Abu Zuhri stated: “We responded to the mediators' request to discuss new proposals for a ceasefire agreement.
+N12 News reported that while Israel is waiting for an official response regarding the Qatari proposal, senior Hamas official Sami Abu Zuhri stated: “We responded to the mediators' request to discuss new proposals for a ceasefire agreement.
 We are open to any proposal to stop the aggression in the Gaza Strip and to any agreement that will end the suffering of our people and bring about a final ceasefire.”

 However, after Egypt's “small deal” proposal was sent to Hamas, Khalil al-Hayya, Sinwar's former deputy, said, "There is no change in Hamas' position and the demand for a general ceasefire and an IDF withdrawal from the Gaza Strip."